+- Makefile, sim.mk, power.mk

+- Integration of Hammer's build system into Chipyard and abstracts away some Hammer commands.

+- · build

-- Makefile - Integration of Hammer's build system into Chipyard and abstracts away some Hammer commands. - build - Hammer output directory.
-Can be changed with the OBJ\DIR variable. - Will contain subdirectories such as syn-rundir and par-rundir and the inputs.yml denoting the top module and input Verilog files. - env.yml - A template file for tool environment configuration.
-Fill in the install and license server paths for your environment. - example-vlsi - Entry point to Hammer.
-Contains example placeholders for hooks. - example.v - Verilog wrapper around the accelerator and dummy hard macro.
+- Hammer output directory.
+Can be changed with the OBJ_DIR variable.

+- Will contain subdirectories such as syn-rundir and par-rundir and the inputs.yml denoting the top module and input Verilog files.

+- env.yml

+- A template file for tool environment configuration.
+Fill in the install and license server paths for your environment.

+- example-vlsi

+- Entry point to Hammer.
+Contains example placeholders for hooks.

-- example-asap7.yml
+- example-asap7.yml, example-tools.yml

 - Hammer IR for this tutorial.

-- extra\libraries
+- example-design.yml, example-nangate45.yml, example-tech.yml

-- Contains collateral for the dummy hard macro.
+- Hammer IR not used for this tutorial but provided as templates.

 - generated-src

 - All of the elaborated Chisel and FIRRTL.

 - hammer, hammer-<vendor>-plugins, hammer-<tech>-plugin

 - Core, tool, tech repositories.

+- view_gds.py

+- A convenience script to view a layout using gdspy.
+Note that this will be very slow for large layouts (e.g. a Rocket core)!